prithwirajsaha83/ghumkaya/wp-content/themes/travel-stories/readme.txt

 = How can I change the language from English into Russian? =

-WordPress v4.0 and above:
 Change the language in the admin settings screen.
 Settings > General > Site Language.

-WordPress v3.9.2 and below:
-In the main catalog of your WordPress site, please find wp-config.php file, open it and change define( 'WPLANG', '' ); for define( 'WPLANG', 'ru_RU' );

 = Does the theme support widgets? =